Glagan/42-dslr/README.md

 ``Python 3``, ``pandas``, ``numpy`` and ``matplotlib``.

+You can install all dependencies with ``python3 -m pip install -r requirements.txt``.

 ## Usage

 The following scripts can take a single argument, the dataset that will be used, and it always defaults to the one expected by the subject (``dataset_train``).